The Zanti Misfits: Special effects

 Jim Danforth provided the stop-motion effects of the Zantis for this episode.

 During the Zantis' initial attack after landing on the roof of the command post, the creatures are seen descending an exterior wall; however, with the technology of the time, the stop-motion effect was not able to be used during this scene.
 Here, the Zantis are mere models being lowered on wires, their movements erratic, with their legs not moving.

 Contemporary usage

 "Zantis" and "Zanti Misfits" have been used to describe certain patterns of extremely high-frequency stock trading.

 In popular culture

 The 1986 horror film Critters featured an interstellar prison warden named Zanti, presumably an homage to this episode, in which the concept of an alien prison is pivotal.

 In 1983 The Turtles released an EP titled The Rhythm Butchers Vs. The Zanti Misfits.

 Frank Zappa has released a piece titled Zanti Serenade on the 1992 album Playground Psychotics.

+Synth-pop band Information Society sampled this episode on their songs "Still Here" and "Strength".

+In the Space Ghost Coast To Coast episode "Banjo", Zorak chants in the Zanti language when attempting to hypnotize Space Ghost using a book he read.